NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/plugin_bridges.md

 ## PlannerBridge
 The planner is responsible for planning the global path.
 Thus a path finding algorithm must be implemented.

-For using the Pluginbridge for this, it can be configured by adding following to your Navigation 2 configuration:
+For using the PluginBridge for this, it can be configured by adding following to your Navigation 2 configuration:
 ```YAML
 planner_server:
     ros__parameters: